-The device operates as a slave device with the address 4BH, receiving control inputs from the master device, like a micro controller or a digital signal processor.
+The IC operates as a slave device with the address 4BH receiving control inputs from the master device, like a microcontroller or a digital signal processor.

-The IC interface supports both standard mode (up to 100k bits), and fast mode (up to 400k bits).
+The I2C interface supports both standard mode (up to 100k bits) and fast mode (up to 400k bits).

-Both SDA and SCL are bi-direction lines, connecting to the positive supply voltage via a current source or pull-up resistor.
-When the bus is free, both lines are high.
-SDA and SCL are open drains.
+Both SDA and SCL are bidirectional lines, connecting to the positive supply voltage via a current source or pull-up resistor.
+When the bus is free, both lines are HIGH.
+SDA and SCL are open drain.

-The data on the SDA line must be stable during the high period of the clock.
-The high or low state of the data line can change only when the clock signal on the SCL line is low.
+The Data on the SDA line must be stable during the HIGH period of the clock.
+The HIGH or LOW state of the data line can change only when the clock signal on the SCL line is LOW.
 One clock pulse is generated for each data bit transferred (see Figure 16).

-Figure 16: Bit Transfer on the IC Bus
+Figure 16: Bit Transfer on the I2C Bus

-All the transactions begin with a START (S) and can be terminated by a STOP (P).
-A high to low transition on the SDA line while the SCL line is high defines a START condition.
-A low to high transition on the SDA line when the SCL line is high defines a STOP condition.
+All transactions begin with a START (S) and can be terminated by a STOP (P).
+A HIGH-to-LOW transition on the SDA line while the SCL line is high defines a start condition.
+A LOW-to-HIGH transition on the SDA line when the SCL line is high defines a STOP condition.

 START and STOP conditions are always generated by the master.
 The bus is considered busy after the START condition; it is considered free after the STOP condition (see Figure 17).

-Figure 17: START and STOP Conditions
+Figure 17: Start and Stop Conditions

 Every byte on the SDA line must be 8 bits long.
-The number of bytes to be transmitted per transfer is unrestricted.
-Each byte has to be followed by an acknowledge bit.
-Data is transferred with the most significant bit (MSB) first.
-If a slave cannot receive or transmit another complete byte of data until it has performed some other function, it can hold the SCL line low to force the master into a wait state (clock stretching).
+The number of bytes transmitted per transfer is unrestricted.
+Each byte has to be followed by an Acknowledge bit.
+Data is transferred with the Most Significant Bit (MSB) first.
+If a slave cannot receive or transmit another complete byte of data until it has performed some other function, it can hold the SCL line LOW to force the master into a wait state (clock stretching).
 Data transfer then continues when the slave is ready for another byte of data and releases the SCL line (see Figure 18).